 Gmail’s architecture

-Gmail was a technological marvel.
-It was the first mainstream web application that used only native web technologies – HTTP, HTML, CSS, JavaScript, and bitmap graphics – to deliver levels of functionality and user experience not seen previously on the web.
-It made extensive use of JavaScript, running in the browser, to mimic the behavior of desktop email clients.
-Rather than needing to refresh the page, new mail just sort of appeared!
+Gmail made extensive use of JavaScript, running in the browser, to mimic the behavior of desktop email clients.
+Rather than users needing to refresh the page to update their inbox, new mail just sort of appeared!
 And when you clicked to open a message, it was spontaneous – no waiting for it to load!

 Gmail was not the first web site to achieve this.
 That was probably Oddpost, a paid-for webmail service that had pioneered this technique two years earlier.
-But for many web users at that time, it was Gmail that was their first experience of a desktop-like application UI running within their browser – what today we call a single-page application.
+But for many web users at that time, it was Gmail that was their first experience of a desktop-like application UI running within their browser – what today we would call a single-page application.

 Oddpost was acquired by Yahoo in 2004, just a few months after the launch of Gmail.
 Sometime after, Yahoo Mail was switched over to use Oddpost’s UI.
 But by then Gmail had caught the imagination of the web community.
 In online forums, early adopters shared their stories about the great user experience, the integrated search, the gigabyte of free storage, and the effective spam filtering.
-But Google’s masterstroke was making the service available by invitation only.
-This created a sense of exclusivity and desirability around Gmail, accentuating the buzz.

 It was Gmail, not Yahoo Mail, that was widely regarded as the principal innovator in the webmail space.
 But more than that, Gmail sealed the direction of the web’s evolution as an application software runtime environment.